huangrc1110/huggingface_readme/README.md

 #### In Validation
 (not yet@行帅)

-The datasets listed above are all high-quality and have passed manual review.
-However, they have not yet been evaluated using model training or testing.
+The datasets listed above are all high-quality and have passed manual review which will be verified by model training and testing in the future.

 ### Data Format
 All data are in the original rosbag format, with detailed information as follows: